 The programme leading to the MSc (Asian Studies) degree comprises:

-- Two core courses
+- One core course

 - Minimum two / maximum three Elective courses

 If a student is writing a dissertation, this will account for two courses.